Mumbai Crime: Two held for shipping crystal meth to South Africa

-After South African Revenue Services recovered 22.95 kg of the drug from the air cargo of O R Tambo Airport, Johannesburg, Customs officials in Mumbai arrested a Nigerian national and a city-based exporter
+After South African Revenue Services recovered 22.95 kg of drug from air cargo of airport in Johannesburg, Customs officials in Mumbai arrested a Nigerian national and a city-based exporter

 Two key members of an international drug cartel were arrested after a consignment they sent containing crystal methamphetamine, also known as crystal meth, was apprehended from OR Tambo international airport in Johannesburg, South Africa.